 According to the Christian Bible, St. Joseph the carpenter was the husband of Mary and the earthly father of Jesus.
 So the feast that is celebrated on St. Joseph's Day honors all fathers.

-Many countries join the festivities on March 19th and, because Joseph is one of the most common names worldwide, most families have at least one Giuseppe, Jozefa, José, Pepe, Joe, or Josephine to celebrate with on their special day!.
+In fact, many countries join the festivities on March 19th and, because Joseph is one of the most common names worldwide, most families have at least one Giuseppe, Jozefa, José, Pepe, Joe, or Josephine to celebrate with on their special day!.

 • Italian Catholics and many descendants of Italian immigrants prepare St. Joseph Tables, tavole di San Giuseppe, set to honor St. Joseph.
 They are filled with beautiful and often elaborate foods.
 Since St. Joseph's Day usually falls during the fasting season of Lent, meatless dishes are usually featured such as stuffed artichokes, pasta and fish, as well as breads, cookies, pastries, cakes and other delicacies.